Robert B. Trull Chair in Engineering

 Professor Emeritus Aerospace Engineering & Engineering Mechanics

-Ivo Babuška, born 03/22/1926, is a retired Professor Emeritus at the University of Texas at Austin.
+Ivo Babuška, 03/22/1926 to 04/12/2023, was a Professor Emeritus at the University of Texas at Austin.
 He earned his Ph.D. in civil engineering from the Technical University of Prague and his D.Sc in mathematics from the Czechoslovakia Academy of Sciences.
-1955-1968 he was Department Head of the Mathematical Institute of the Czechoslovak Academy of Sciences.
+From 1955-1968 he was Department Head of the Mathematical Institute of the Czechoslovak Academy of Sciences.
 1968-1995 he was Professor of University of Maryland at College Park where he retired as Distinguished Professor Emeritus.
 1995-2018 he was Professor at the University of Texas at Austin.

 Before retirement at UT Austin, he was professor of aerospace engineering and engineering mechanics, professor of mathematics, Oden Institute senior research scientist, and a member of the Oden Institute Multiscale Modeling Group.
 He held the Robert B. Trull Chair in Engineering.
 In Spring 2016, Professor Babuška was named the first recipient of the W. A. "Tex'' Moncrief, Jr., Distinguished Faculty Fellowship in Computational Sciences.

 Professor Babuška was a member of the U.S. National Academy of Engineering, European Academy of Sciences, and Engineering Academy of the Czech Republic.
 Babuška is noted for his studies of the finite element method (FEM) and proof of the Babuška-Lax-Milgram theorem in partial differential equations.